bentomhall/nih-system/monsters/Monsters.md

 ##### Blindsight

 A monster with blindsight can perceive its surroundings without relying on sight, within a specific radius.
+For all purposes this counts as being able to see within that radius.

 Creatures without eyes, such as grimlocks and gray oozes, typically have this special sense, as do creatures with echolocation or heightened senses, such as bats and true dragons.